[NOTE: This post was updated on Aug. 25, 2020.]

 Women’s Wear Daily (1978): “She added a kudo for HUD’s Patricia Harris.”

 Merriam-Webster’s thinks so—sort of.
-It says the two usages “are by now well established,” though “they have not yet penetrated the highest range of scholarly writing or literature.”
+The usage guides says the two usages “are by now well established,” though “they have not yet penetrated the highest range of scholarly writing or literature.”

-“No other word of Greek origin,” writes R. W. Burchfield, editor of The New Fowler’s, “has suffered such an undignified fate.”
+“No other word of Greek origin,” Butterfield adds, “has suffered such an undignified fate.”